 Eat a heart-healthy diet—When you’re pregnant, the rules change a little regarding a heart-healthy diet because some foods that were okay and heart-healthy before (including sprouts and store-made mayo-based salads) may need to be avoided or limited during pregnancy.
 It’s also a good idea to limit your sodium intake.
 Sodium can increase blood pressure.

-While you have to be careful with your fish choices during pregnancy to avoid mercury exposure, avoiding fish entirely mean you and your baby miss out on heart-healthy omega-3 fatty acids.
-Skip high-mercury fish such as mackerel, shark, swordfish and tilefish in favor of at least two servings of low-mercury fish such as cooked salmon, catfish, cod, and tilapia.
+While you have to be careful with your fish choices during pregnancy to avoid mercury exposure, avoiding fish entirely means you and your baby miss out on heart-healthy omega-3 fatty acids.
+Skip high-mercury fish such as mackerel, shark, swordfish, and tilefish in favor of at least two servings of low-mercury fish such as cooked salmon, catfish, cod, and tilapia.
 You can also eat no more than 6 ounces of canned tuna each week.

 If this advice seems somewhat back-to-basics, it is.
 You have enough to worry about during your pregnancy.
 Keeping your food and exercise choices simple and healthy can have great rewards for your heart and overall well-being.

 - How to Stay Heart Healthy During Pregnancy.

 - Heart Conditions and Pregnancy: Know the Risks.